dora13l/secret_santa/README.md

 ## Room for Improvement
 Should have created testing before creating app - but still undergoing learning process

--Add more testing
+- Add more testing
+- Explore bugs (e.g. gifter.user_id kept throwing errors randomly possibly due to when users do not create a draw at the same time as creating the event?)
--Explore bugs (e.g. gifter.user_id kept throwing errors randomly) -More front end/ JavaScript - was more focused on making the backend work -Tidy scss files into smaller fragments
+- More front end/ JavaScript - was more focused on making the backend work
+- Tidy scss files into smaller fragments